arief25ramadhan/carvana-unet-segmentation/README.md

 ### 1.1.
 Architecture

 The U-Net architecture is a popular CNN model for image segmentation.
 It was first introduced in 2015, and has since been widely adopted in various field.
 The U-Net consists of an encoder path to capture features, a decoder path for generating a segmentation map, and skip connections connect the encoder and decoder paths, enabling the model to combine low-level and high-level features.
 The U-Net effectively captures details and context, making it ideal for segmentation tasks.
-The U-Net architecture is as follow.
+The figure below is a visualization of U-Net architecture.

 <p align="center">
   <img src="media/u-net-architecture.png" width="350" title="hover text">